Dragan Šutanovac

-Dragan Šutanovac (Драган Шутановац, /sh/; born 24 July 1968) is a Serbian politician who has served as ambassador of Serbia to the United States of America since 2025.
-He served as the minister of defence from 2007 to 2012 and as the president of the Democratic Party from 2016 to 2018.
+Dragan Šutanovac (Note: Драган Шутановац, /sh/) (born 24 July 1968) is a Serbian politician and diplomat who has been the ambassador of Serbia to the United States since 2025.
+A long-time member of the Democratic Party (DS), he served as minister of defence from 2007 to 2012 and as president of the DS from 2016 to 2018.
+After his removal from the party in 2021, he was nominated as ambassador in 2025 by the government led by the Serbian Progressive Party (SNS), the DS's main political rival.

-Biography
+Early life and education

-Šutanovac was born on 24 July 1968, in Belgrade, where he completed elementary school and the Sixth Belgrade Gymnasium.
-He graduated from the University of Belgrade Faculty of Mechanical Engineering.
-He specialized in security courses in the field of law enforcement and gained a diploma for security issues and oversight.
-Furthermore, he is also holder of the diploma of George C. Marshall European Centre for Security Studies in Garmisch-Partenkirchen.
-From April to May 2000, he served in the European Parliament in Strasbourg and Brussels.
+Šutanovac was born on 24 July 1968 in Belgrade, where he completed elementary school and the Sixth Belgrade Gymnasium.
+He graduated from the Faculty of Mechanical Engineering of the University of Belgrade.
+He later completed specialist courses in law enforcement and security oversight, and holds a diploma from the George C. Marshall European Center for Security Studies in Garmisch-Partenkirchen.
+In April and May 2000, he spent time at the European Parliament in Strasbourg and Brussels.

-Šutanovac began his political career in 1997, during the student protest against the regime of Slobodan Milošević, when he joined the Democratic Party (DS).
+Political career

-In September 2000, he was appointed special advisor at the Federal Ministry of the Interior and in 2001 he became Assistant Federal Minister of Interior.
-In parliamentary elections in 2000, 2003 and 2007 he was selected as an MP.
+Early career

-From 2002 to 2003 he was president of the Serbian Parliament's committee for defence and security.
-In local elections in 2000 and 2004, he was elected deputy in the Belgrade City Assembly.
+Šutanovac joined the Democratic Party in 1997, during the protests against the regime of Slobodan Milošević.
+In September 2000, he was appointed special adviser at the Federal Ministry of the Interior, and in 2001 he became Assistant Federal Minister of the Interior.
+He was elected to the National Assembly in the 2000, 2003 and 2007 parliamentary elections, and chaired the Assembly's committee for defence and security from 2002 to 2003.
+He was also elected to the City Assembly of Belgrade in the 2000 and 2004 local elections.